-Strand One of the monitoring will concentrate on long-established, high quality, official baselines that measure inter alia the seasonal variances in environmental loading caused by visitors - such as water quality, road traffic and Blue Flag Beach conditions.
+Strand One of the monitoring will concentrate on long-established, high quality, official baselines that measure inter alia the seasonal variances in environmental loading caused by visitors - such as water quality, road traffic, Blue Flag Beach conditions and Green Coast Awards.

 The monitoring focuses on intra-urban settlements between gateway towns along the Wild Atlantic Way.
 Gateways such as Cork and Galway capture the infiltration of visitors and are subject to Environmental Assessment at these levels.
 These also supply the high-level 'input' data for the monitoring before they become dissipated among many smaller destinations and intra-urban settlements (See Figure 3.1).
-The purpose of macro-monitoring the state of the environment between the gateway settlements is because these intra-urban settlements, such as Bundoran in Co.
+The purpose of macro monitoring is to identify the state of the environment between the gateway settlements is because these intra-urban settlements, such as Bundoran in Co.
 Donegal, often accommodate and entertain the wealth of overnight visitors.

 Robust and sustainable environmental impact assessment relies upon existing, long-established and spatially-specific monitoring of environmental factors by official agencies.
 The use of existing datasets will be combined to identify trends and changes in a small number of key diagnostic environmental performance indicators.
-These macro-indicators provide a very high level of co-ordination with the cumulative impact assessment of all other activities at County level (through SEA), regional and sectoral levels as these assessments utilise the same indicators.
-This also facilities the isolation of the contribution of tourism to overall effects that may be due to in-combination effects.
+These macro-indicators provide a very high level of coordination with the cumulative impact assessment of all other activities at County level (through Strategic Environmental Assessment), regional and sectoral levels as these assessments utilise the same indicators.
+This also facilities the isolation of the contribution of tourism to overall effects that may be due to incombination effects.

-This strategy facilitates the direct identification and assessment of the effects that visitor numbers have on key environmental indicators using long-established baselines (from agencies such as the NRA, EPA, DECLG, DAHG etc.).
+This strategy facilitates the direct identification and assessment of the effects that visitor numbers have on key environmental indicators using long-established baselines (from agencies such as the National Roads Authority, Environmental Protection Agency, Department of Environment, Community and Local Government, Department of Arts, Heritage and the Gaeltacht, etc.).
 It should be noted from the summarised historical overview of tourism and promotion in Section 1.1, that there will be no survey areas associated with the Wild Atlantic Way where a meaningful 'baseline' condition exists that has not already been subject to decades of the effects of tourism and promotion.

-3.1.1 Methodology for Macro-monitoring
+3.1.1 Methodology for Macro Monitoring